 interest in the area if the commission determines they are relevant to the agency.
-Present and probable needs for those public There are no disadvantaged unincorporated facilities and services of any disadvantaged tes of any disadvantaged communities (DUCs) within or contiguous to the unincorporated communities within the existing City of Brisbane sphere of influence. sphere of influence.
+Present and probable needs for those public There are no disadvantaged unincorporated facilities and services of any disadvantaged communities (DUCs) within or contiguous to the unincorporated communities within the existing City of Brisbane sphere of influence. sphere of influence.